 A year later, building Schleiden’s observation, Theodor Schwann replicated the findings that, like plants, animals tissues also compose of cells.
 Schleiden’s initial study gave rise to the “cell theory” that cells serve as the building structure of all organisms, and that one or more cells make up all living beings.
 A few years later in 1845, plant scientist Alexander Carl Heinrich Braun changed the cell theory defining cells as the basic unit of life.
 The cell theory born out of 19th-century plant science has broadly stood the test of times.
 It still serves as a fundamental biological principle that has helped build the vast field of cell science.

 The cell theory also states that the cells form from pre-existing cells.
 And plant scientists discovered cell division first.
 In 1832, Barthelemy Dumortier described the process of cell division in plants and named his finding and the process, “binary fission”.
 However, Dumortier rarely gets the credit as the true discoverer of cell division.
-In 1835, von Mohl reported his discovery where he saw green algae cell division under the microscope.
+In 1835, Hugo von Mohl reported his discovery where he saw green algae cell division under the microscope.
 Therefore, plant scientist von Mohl is widely credited as the person that discovered cell division.
-Barthelemy von Mohl was also the first scientist to introduce the term “protoplasm” to describe the cell contents that contain vital materials for it to be alive.
+Hugo von Mohl was also the first scientist to introduce the term “protoplasm” to describe the cell contents that contain vital materials for it to be alive.

 Discovery of cellular compartments